GraphAlchemist/Alchemy/site/app/docs/_configDocs/Nodes.md

 Passing a string will cause Alchemy.js to build and assign node types based on all possible filters from the GraphJSON.
 For instance, if you assign "_type", "category", "foobar", etc. Alchemy.js will look for that key on every node in the GraphJSON.
 This is a convenience feature and can be costly with larger data sets.

 The better way to build node parameters is to pass an object for the **nodeTypes** parameter.
 The object passed will correspond to keys and values in the GraphJSON that alchemy will use to build and create node types.
-For Example, based on the following GraphJSON, the user would pass the following object to alchemy.conf.nodeTypes for the "award" and "movie" nodes: `{type: ["award", "movie"]}`.
+For example, based on the following GraphJSON, the user would pass the following object to alchemy.conf.nodeTypes for the "award" and "movie" nodes: `{type: ["award", "movie"]}`.
 Visit our [examples gallery](/#/examples) for full examples using nodeTypes for filters and [styling](#Graph-Styling).

 ~~~ json